Jaborri

 Jabori (alternative spellings include Jaborri and Jabbori) is a village in Mansehra District in Khyber-Pakhtunkhwa, Pakistan.
 The village is also the administrative centre of Jabori Union Council.
+It is majorly populated by Jahangiri family of Swati tribe.
+Jagirdar Khan Zaman Khan Swati and Jagirdar Khan Kala Khan Swati were the famous chieftains of this village.

 The population is about 30,000.
 The river Siran flows through the village, which is surrounded by mountains.